ross-spencer/rs-misc-scripts/README.md

 XSLT transormation for JHOVE 1.0.
 Focusing on pulling the status from an XML file output by JHOVE for easy human readability, outside of any format validation workflows.

+###recurse-dir.bat

+DOS batch script to recurse a directory of files and perform a single command on them, in this case run TIKA.
+This script outputs a path and then appends the tika extract data.